 Speaking of subjects, I’ve taught a lot of them.
 And not just your traditional high school geometry or college anatomy (though I’ve taught both of those).
-Over the past fifteen years you may have seen me teaching electronic billing systems to medical staff from Texas to New Hampshire, or teaching learners how to declutter their homes from North Carolina to New York, or teaching crochet to students of all ages.
+Over the past fifteen years you may have seen me teaching algebra to 8th graders, electronic billing systems to medical staff from Texas to New Hampshire, or teaching learners how to declutter their homes from North Carolina to New York, or teaching crochet to students of all ages.

 A lover of new experiences . . .

 And in between all that I’ve managed to squeeze in a lot of other things most people only dream of (or tell me they’ll do in retirement, which is fine, but I could be dead by then, so I figure I’ll do it now).
 I spent four months living, working, and taking classes at the John C. Campbell Folk School (see pic above).
 I spent thirty-seven days walking 500 miles on the Camino to Santiago.
 Then I got hooked, and walked it a few more times, most recently with my dad.
 I’ve taken sabbaticals from work–anywhere from a month to a year–to pursue interests and dreams.

 A believer . . .

 And no, I’m not independently wealthy.
 Nor am I in debt.
 Nor do I live in my parent’s garage.
 I have just realized what amazing things we can accomplish if we simply decide we want them.

 Of course, it’s not as easy as sitting by waiting for opportunities to drop in my lap.
 But on the other end, I don’t fret about how something is going to happen.
 I put the idea out there, do some research, fill out applications, save money, and eventually the universe, my next-door neighbor, God, or whomever you want to call it, shows up with just what I need to make it all happen.